open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 | [`net.sock.peer.name`](span-general.md) | string | Remote socket peer name. | `proxy.example.com` | Recommended: [11] |
 | [`net.sock.peer.port`](span-general.md) | int | Remote socket peer port. | `16456` | Recommended: [12] |

-**[1]:** If a custom value is used, it MUST known to be of low cardinality.
+**[1]:** If a custom value is used, it MUST be of low cardinality.

 **[2]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
-When client library supports batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.
+When a messaging client library supports both batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.

-**[3]:** If the span describes operation on a batch of messages.
+**[3]:** If the span describes an operation on a batch of messages.

 **[4]:** Only if span represents operation on a single message.

-**[5]:** Only if span represents operation on a single message.
+**[5]:** Only for spans that represent an operation on a single message.

 **[6]:** Only if span represents operation on a single message.